-Environmental Compartment Surface Oiling Surface Oiling Shoreline Oiling Water Column Oil Exposure Threshold Amount 0.04 μm 10 μm 50 μm 10 μm 10 ppb Dissolved PAH Rationale For Threshold For Threshold resources (e.g., fishing may be prohibited when sheens are visible on the sea surface). potential effect birds, marin mammals, an turtles from fle oil Visual Fresh oil at this minimum thickness corresponds to a slick Fresh oil at this sheen colored Industry-standard surface thickness for recoverable oil A conservative screening threshold for potential ecological effects on shoreline fauna.
+Environmental Compartment Surface Oiling Surface Oiling Surface Oiling Shoreline Oiling Water Column Oil Exposure Threshold Amount 0.04 μm 50 μm 10 μm 10 ppb Dissolved PAH Rationale For Threshold A conservative threshold used to determine effects on socioeconomic resources (e.g., fishing may be prohibited when sheens are visible on the sea surface).
+A conservative threshold for consideration of potential effects on birds, marine mammals, and sea turtles from floating oil Industry-standard surface thickness for recoverable oil A conservative screening threshold for potential ecological effects on shoreline fauna.
 Potential lethal effects threshold for birds on the shoreline.
-Water column impacts (lethal) to plankton in the upper 20 m, and sublethal to lethal to other water column biota (adult, juvenile fish and invertebrates) Visual Appearance Heavy metallic sheen with patches of discontinuous brown oil Transparent or Iridescent Films/Sheens N/A
+Water column impacts (lethal) to plankton in the upper 20 m, and sublethal to lethal to other water column biota (adult, juvenile fish and invertebrates) Visual Appearance sheen (colorless or Heavy metallic sheen with patches of discontinuous brown oil Transparent or Iridescent Films/Sheens N/A